HaxeFoundation/HaxeManual/content/09-macro.md

 3. It executes the type-building macro according to the `@:build` metadata.
 4. It continues typing the class normally with the fields returned by the type-building macro.

 This allows adding and modifying class fields at will in a type-building macro.
-In our example, the macro is called with a `"myFunc"` argument, making `Main.myFunc` a valid field access.
+In our example, the macro is called with a `"myFunc"` argument, making `Main.myFunc` valid field access.

 If a type-building macro should not modify anything, the macro can return `null`.
 This indicates to the compiler that no changes are intended and is preferable to returning `Context.getBuildFields()`.